Digital TENS Machines - Digital EMS Devices - IFC Devices

 TENS Machines and EMS Devices background

 Transcutaneous Electrical Nerve Stimulation (TENS) with TENS machines does not cure physiological conditions.
 TENS therapy helps to control the perception of pain by stimulating sensory nerve endings.
 The stimulation blocks the pain signals from reaching the brain.
-Conditions that respond well to TENS therapy include those listed below:
+There are many common painful conditions that can be effectively addressed by TENS therapy.

 The latest modern TENS machines with digital display screen and control push buttons are referred to as Digital TENS Machines.
 Digital TENS Machines are highly controllable with the user in charge of most of the stimulation parameters.
 In addition to pre-set programs that address a vast array of common painful conditions, most of the Digital TENS can be customised with stimulation parameters tailor-made to the user's individual needs.